moredip/blog.thepete.net/source/_posts/2017-03-16-advice-for-the-founding-engineer.markdown

 As a founding engineer at a new startup you are confronted on a daily basis with decisions which can have a huge impact on your ability to get a product build ASAP while still supporting what comes after the MVP.
 In this article I will present 3 core maxims which can help guide your decision making.
 We'll discuss each maxim along with some more concrete rules of thumb that emerge when you follow these maxims.

+We'll start with my first maxim - "You'll Never Know Less Than You Know Right Now".
+In later posts I'll cover the other two: "Optimize For Iteration" and "Boring Is Good".

 ## Maxim 1: You'll Never Know Less Than You Know Right Now
 The very nature of a startup is an exploration of unknown terrain.
 What appears to be a sure fire hit today will turn out to be a dud in a month's time.
 What seems like an unimportant detail this week may end up being a core part of your product next year.
 To succeed in this environment you must embrace the fact that you're operating with very limited knowledge of what the future holds, and act accordingly.